We engage communities to advocate for and affect change in public education.

 Our talented staff and dedicated board members are all invested in the growth and progress of the Jackson Public School District on every level.

-Callaway High School alumna Edie Graham, after doing some traveling with her Military husband, Edie settled in New Orleans where she worked as an IRS Specialist (Internal Revenue Specialist) at Capital One Bank before transitioning to Education, where her true passion was working with kids.
-After moving back home to Jackson MS, Edie worked at Walton Elementary as an Instructional Assistant and as an Instructional Support Technician .
-Currently, Edie is the Assistant Director/Program Manager for Ask for More Jackson, where she continues working with students, teachers, and parents in the Lanier Feeder Pattern where she feels she can truly make a difference in children’s lives.
+Ms. Graham, after doing some traveling with her Military husband, Edie settled in New Orleans where she worked as an Internal Revenue Specialist at Capital One Bank.
+After over 20 years in banking, Ms. Graham transitioned to Education, where her true passion was working with kids.
+After moving back home to Jackson MS, Ms. Graham worked at Walton Elementary as an Assistant,then as the Attendance Clerk for the school.
+Currently, Ms. Graham is the Assistant Director for Ask for More Jackson, where she continues working with students, teachers, and parents in the JPS district where she feels she can truly make a difference in children’s lives.

 board of directors